Beuys’ Acorns successfully launched. Wednesday 11 June

-Join artists Ackroyd & Harvey for a lively evening talk and discussion at King’s Lynn Town Hall, to celebrate King’s Lynn’s participation in their national project Beuys’ Acorns.
-Hear about the new circle of oaks at Harding’s Pits and what this planting means for the local community.
+Artists Ackroyd & Harvey led a lively evening talk and discussion at King’s Lynn Town Hall on 11 June, to celebrate King’s Lynn’s participation in their international project Beuys’ Acorns.
+We heard about the new circle of oaks at Harding’s Pits and what this planting means for the local community.

-The discussion panel will include associate artist Johann Don-Daniel and composer Stevie Wishart of Greenland Music, and will be chaired by Veronica Sekules, Director of GroundWork Gallery.
+The discussion panel included associate artist Johann Don-Daniel and composer Stevie Wishart of Greenland Music, and was chaired by Veronica Sekules, Director of GroundWork Gallery.

-We would love to be joined by local residents, artists, musicians and writers, historians, people living close to Harding’s Pits Doorstep Green, ecologists, nature-lovers, young people, students, parents, and everyone in between.
+We were joined by local residents, artists, musicians and writers, historians, people living close to Harding’s Pits Doorstep Green, ecologists, nature-lovers, young people, students, parents, and everyone in between.
 The venue is fully accessible and there will be a British Sign Language interpreter present.

 The Story So Far